lab-cosmo/torch-pme/docs/src/about.rst

 =================

-``torch-pme`` provides an interface in which the ``positions`` of the atoms in a structure are stored in :class:`torch.Tensor` objects, or in a :class:`metatensor.System
+``torch-pme`` provides an interface in which the ``positions`` of the atoms in a structure are stored in :class:`torch.Tensor` objects, or in a :class:`metatomic.System
-<metatensor.torch.atomistic.System>` object.
+<metatomic.torch.System>` object.

 The primary goal is to design a library to compute long-range interactions that can be easily integrated with existing short-range machine learning (ML) architectures,